puppetlabs/cs-summit-hands-on/04_integrate_with_gitlab.md

 First we'll need to generate a token in the GitLab instance for the cd4pe user.
 It doesn't hurt for everyone to try this, the GitLab server will just have a few dozen access tokens issued.

-1. Log in to https://summitXgitlab0.classroom.puppet.com as "cd4pe" with the password "puppetlabs" (Note: everyone uses gitlab0 regardless of student number)
+1. Log in to https://summitX-gitlab.classroom.puppet.com as "cd4pe" with the password "puppetlabs"
 1. Click the icon in the upper-right to expose the drop-down menu, and select "Settings"
 1. In the left-hand navigation, choose "Access Tokens"
 1. Name it something descriptive, like your name